Keeper of the Flame (film): Reception

-Cukor himself was highly dissatisfied by the film.
-"I suspect the story was basically fraudulent," he told an interviewer.
-Like many critics, he felt that "as a piece of storytelling, the unfolding of a mystery, the first half of Keeper of the Flame is a damn good show," but the rest of the film had substantial problems.
+Cukor was highly dissatisfied by the film.
+"I suspect the story was basically fraudulent", he told an interviewer.
+Like many critics, he felt that "as a piece of storytelling, the unfolding of a mystery, the first half of Keeper of the Flame is a damn good show", but the rest of the film had substantial problems.
 He praised Spencer Tracy's work, saying: "Tracy ... was at his best in the picture.
 Subdued, cool, he conveyed the ruthlessness of the reporter sent to investigate Forrest's death without seeming to try.
 He was ideally cast in the role, grimly and skeptically exploring the secret of the dead boys' club hero who was in fact a rampant fascist."
 Hepburn, he felt, was hindered by the role and her approach to it.
 "It was Kate's last romantic glamour-girl part, and she acted with some of that artificiality she'd supposedly left behind at RKO.
 That first scene, floating into a room in yards and yards of draperies with these lillies—well, it was all far, far too much.
 I don't think I really believed in the story, it was pure hokeypokey, and her part was phony, highfalutin."
 But he felt Hepburn did her best: "That's awfully tricky, isn't it?
 And doesn't she give long, piercing looks at his portrait over the mantel?
 Well.
 I think she finally carried a slightly phony part because her humanity asserted itself, and her humor.
 They always did."
 Overall, though, Cukor felt the film was leaden, and that it had "a wax work quality".
 Even screenwriter Stewart eventually came to feel the film was "tedious, wooden, and heavy-handed".

+The technical quality of Keeper of the Flame has been highly praised since its release.
+The William H. Daniels cinematography and lighting design has been described as lush and virtuosic, and he received accolades from his peers for his work on the film.
+Cukor biographer and film critic Emanuel Levy praised the strong atmosphere of Keeper of the Flame and Cukor's "interesting Gothic style".